gauravbajpaimaths/Coarse-grained_model_of_nucleolar_heterochromatin_condensates/README.md

-# Affinity Hierarchies and Amphiphilic Proteins Underlie the Co-Assembly of Nucleolar and Heterochromatin Condensates
+# Hierarchical Interactions Between Nucleolar and Heterochromatin Condensates Are Mediated by a Dual-Affinity Protein

-The updated source code and input files can be downloaded from this link:
+The updated source code and input files can be downloaded from the link below:
 [Coarse-grained_model_of_nucleolar_heterochromatin_condensates-2.0.0.zip](https://github.com/user-attachments/files/20303025/Coarse-grained_model_of_nucleolar_heterochromatin_condensates-2.0.0.zip)

 ---